NativeScript/push-plugin/README.md

 ```

-- Are notifications enabled - currently this cannot be checked in meaningful way and will always return true
+- ***areNotificationsEnabled*** - currently this cannot be checked in meaningful way and will always return true
 > areNotificationsEnabled()

 ```javascript

 	//Always returns true. this method is kept for legacy purposes.